microsoft/Azure_Synapse_Toolbox/PowerBI/README.md

-# This template is very much a beta
+# This template is a work in progress and is not yet meant for use in production

 This template is a work in progress, but is in a usable state.